dcnieho/GlassesViewer/manual.md

 # Integration with GazeCode

 GlassesViewer furthermore offers a close integration with [GazeCode](https://github.com/jsbenjamins/gazecode).
 Below we document how GazeCode is used for manual mapping of any of the events in any of the event streams introduced above onto the visual stimulus.
-Please refer to [GazeCode's manual](https://github.com/jsbenjamins/gazecode/blob/master/README.md) for a complete description of GazeCode's functionality.
+Please refer to [GazeCode's manual](https://github.com/jsbenjamins/gazecode/blob/master/README.md) for how to download and prepare GazeCode for first use, as well as for a complete description of GazeCode's functionality.

 ## 1 - Opening the recording in GazeCode.
+First, download and set up GazeCode according to the instructions in the [GazeCode's manual](https://github.com/jsbenjamins/gazecode/blob/master/README.md).
-First, open the file `<GazeCode_directory>\code\gazecode.m` in matlab.
+Then, open the file `<GazeCode_directory>\code\gazecode.m` in matlab.
+For now, make sure to use the `glassesviewer_integration` branch of the GazeCode repository.

 ![](screenshots/024.png)